Naqada II: Economy: the "City of Gold'

 Gold mining sites in Pre- and Early Dynastic Egypt.

 "Naqada" (Nubt) literally means "City of Gold", reflecting the exceptional wealth of the eastern desert region in gold, and the strategic position of Naqada and its facing town of Koptos for the commerce of that gold.

 The exploitation of precious metals from the Eastern Desert, and the development of floodplain agriculture creating surpluses which could generate demand for a variety of crafts, made the region especially advanced in term of economic specialization and diversification, much more advanced than the regions of contemporary Lower Egypt.

 Flint knife with gold handle, Naqada II, c.3500 BC.
 Cairo Museum.

 Gold production is documented through the creation of gold artifacts, going as far back as about 3500 BCE.
 Gold was obtained mainly from the older and younger granites of the Eastern Desert, through open pits and moderate underground digging.

 Imports from Mesopotamia appear to have been quite intensive during the late Gerzean period (late Naqada II), and correspond to the Protoliterate b and c cultures of Mesopotamia (Uruk period).
 Mesopotamians may have been attracted by the fact that Naqada was at the center of the developing trade of gold from the Eastern Desert of Egypt.
 This may have stimulated the direct involvement of Mesopotamian adventurers and traders, who, accompanied by artists and various skilled personnel, may have introduced Mesopotamian styles and practices.
 The fact that Mesopotamian influence, and possibly influence from Susa, mainly appears in Upper Egypt, and is almost non-existent in Lower Egypt, suggests an independent series of direct contacts, probably through the Red Sea at a point facing Wadi Hammamat, using some of the large ships visible on Mesopotamian seals.

 The exploitation of gold may also have stimulated the development of the first organized proto-state structures in Egypt.

 Northern and southern expansion

 The people of Naqada II and Naqada III seem to have expanded northward into Lower Egypt, replacing the Maadian culture.
-Maadi was first conquered during Nadaqa II c-d.
+Maadi was first conquered during Naqada II c-d.
 The cultures of Lower Egypt were replaced by Upper Egypt and Naqada culture by the end of Naqada II circa 3200 BCE.
 The Maadian culture of Buto, Tell Ibrahim Awad, Tell el-Rub'a, and Tell el-Farkha were vacated, giving way to the Naqada III culture.

 From its core in Upper Egypt, the Naqada II expanded northward to the eastern edge of the Nile Delta, and southward to the Nubian A-Group culture.